steffenmoll/skills-github-pages/about.md

 permalink: /about/
 ---

-I work with data platforms.
+I work with data platforms and investment data.

-Also into:

-- Home lab and self-hosting
-- Home Assistant
-- How data shapes the future (data sovereignty, etc.)
+Interested in how data shapes the future.

+Also interested in home lab, self-hosting and Home Assistant to name a few.

 [LinkedIn](https://www.linkedin.com/in/steffenmollestad/)